w3f/polkadot-spec/docs/sect-lightclient.md

 ### -sec-num- Response {#id-response}

 A message with all possible response messages.
-All message are sent as part of this message.
+All messages are sent as part of this message.

 | Type                 | Id  | Description       |
 |----------------------|-----|-------------------|